Staff Privacy Notice

 - details of your bank account and national insurance number;

-- information about your marital status, next of kin, dependents and emergency contacts;
+- your marital status, next of kin, dependents and emergency contacts;

 - details of any disciplinary or grievance procedures in which you have been involved, including any warnings issued to you and related correspondence;